Green Bay, WI

 With all of the preparations in place, the surgery itself is completed in one day, often with just a local anesthetic.
 We will open the tissue, create the space needed in the bone and set the implant in place.
 The tissue is then sutured closed.
 The implant resembles a screw in size and shape, and like a screw, it’s length and width can vary depending on the work being done.
 The implant has a threaded end that is placed in the bone and then a head designed to work with the prosthetic being used.
 The real work is in the healing.
 As your bone heals, it will grow around the threaded portion of the implant, fusing the two together.

 With dental implants, we can restore the functions of your missing teeth and the quality of your smile while also helping to protect the health and shape of your jawbone.
-For more information, and to find out if dental implants are right for you, call Bay Lakes Center for Complex Dentistry at (920) 278-7678 today.
+For more information, and to find out if you're a candidate for dental implants, call Bay Lakes Center for Complex Dentistry at (920) 278-7678 today.